-- Direct ophthalmoscopy: You will be seated in a darkened room.
+- Direct ophthalmoscopy.
+You will be seated in a darkened room.
 The health care provider performs this exam by shining a beam of light through the pupil using an instrument called an ophthalmoscope.
 An ophthalmoscope is about the size of a flashlight.
-It has a light and different tiny lenses that allow the provider to view the back of the eyeball.
+It has a light and different small lenses that allow the provider to view the back of the eyeball.

-- Indirect ophthalmoscopy: You will either lie or sit in a semi-reclined position.
+- Indirect ophthalmoscopy.
+You will either lie or sit in a semi-reclined position.
 The provider holds your eye open while shining a very bright light into the eye using an instrument worn on the head.
 (The instrument looks like a miner's light.)
 The provider views the back of the eye through a lens held close to your eye.
 Some pressure may be applied to the eye using a small, blunt probe.
 You will be asked to look in various directions.
 This exam is usually used to look for a detached retina.

-- Slit-lamp ophthalmoscopy: You will sit in a chair with the instrument placed in front of you.
+- Slit-lamp ophthalmoscopy.
+You will sit in a chair with the instrument placed in front of you.
 You will be asked to rest your chin and forehead on a support to keep your head steady.
 The provider will use the microscope part of the slit lamp and a tiny lens placed close to the front of the eye.
 The provider can see about the same with this technique as with indirect ophthalmoscopy, but with higher magnification and narrower field of view.

 The ophthalmoscopy examination takes about 5 to 10 minutes.

 Indirect ophthalmoscopy and slit-lamp ophthalmoscopy are often performed after eyedrops are placed to widen (dilate) the pupils.
 Direct ophthalmoscopy and slit-lamp ophthalmoscopy can be performed with or without the pupil dilated.

 - Are taking any medicines

 - Have glaucoma or a family history of glaucoma

 How the Test will Feel